OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

+!!! note
-> Note: again, this is designed for small numbers of reward programs.
+    Again, this is designed for small numbers of reward programs.
     If you have larger models and have adopted an Add/Remove pattern talked about in the previous note, the code for the service actually becomes simpler as it executes lower-level operations that affect one program at a time rather than try to synchronize the whole collection at once.

 ## Building the Views